KruASe76/KruASe-website/README.md

 # Cipher_Website

+A website with common HTML5 - CSS - JavaScript build template

-A website where you can encrypt and decrupt text using **my own cipher**!
+### You can encrypt and decrupt text using **my own cipher**!

-Main template: Python3 eel module
-Web: HTML - CSS - JavaScript (with eel)

-Uses Python v3.9 virtual environment
+Uses not a very simple algorithm.
+Functions are imported to `cipher.js` from another obfuscated file `KruASeCoder.js`.

+*I really hope that nobody will analyse that terrible obfuscated text*